Blubberblub/KuzuDB-DotNetInterface/README.md

 - add all the files from KuzuFiles/generated_classes to the projects WrapperFiles folder
 - add kuzu_shared.dll (from KuzuFiles) and kuzunet.dll (from wrapperlib/build) to the KuzuNet-DB project

-For testing your libary you need to:
+For testing your library you need to:
-- open the sln file
+- open the .sln file
 - make sure the KuzuDB-TestAndExplorer project has the KuzuDB-Net project as reference
 - build the solution

 # General Usage

-To you use the library in your .NET project you have two options:
+To you use the library in your .NET project, you have two options:

 ## Option 1: Copy the downloaded or built lib files